justinpryzby/postgres/README.gtt.txt

 The temporary table implementation in PostgreSQL, known as Local temp tables(LTT), did not fully comply with the SQL standard.
-This version added the support of Global Temporary Table .
+This version added the support of Global Temporary Table.

 The metadata of Global Temporary Table is persistent and shared among sessions.
-The data stored in the Global temporary table is independent of sessions.
-This means, when a session creates a Global Temporary Table and writes some data.
-Other sessions cannot see those data, but they have an empty Global Temporary Table with same schema.
+The data stored in the Global temporary table is specific to each sessions.
+This means that when a session creates a Global Temporary Table and writes some data, other sessions cannot see that data, but they have an empty Global Temporary Table with same schema.

 Like local temporary table, Global Temporary Table supports ON COMMIT PRESERVE ROWS